CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 These honorable fools are trying to protect the state archives within.
 Valuable treatises and writs of allegiance are stored in the vault.
 The bureaucrats are trying to get to the vault, but the stairs to it are buried beneath rubble and they're hardly strong enough to clear the way in time.
 The guards can't help as they're too busy fending for their lives.

 These treatises are valuable, however!
 If they could be brought out of the city, allies could be called to arms.
 The chancellor sees it as her duty to see these parchments taken to safety.
-Will they players aid them?
+Will the players aid them?
 There is no immediate reward, except for the friendly loyalty of the city's officials.

 #### Temple
 A large temple devoted to the gods stands as a bulwark against the undead.
 Its militant inhabitants are templars and other such *holy* warriors.
 They have begun gathering survivors, patching them up and preparing them for an attempted break-out of the city.